 Let’s look at the nutrition facts label for another dark chocolate option, Salazon’s delicious Dark Chocolate with Sea Salt and Almonds:

-As you can see, this bar has 13 g of net carbs2 per serving.
-If you eat a half serving (in this case, ¼ of the bar, but still 20 grams), you would consume 6.5 g of net carbs.
+As you can see, this bar has 13 g of net carbs per serving.10 If you eat a half serving (in this case, ¼ of the bar, or 20 grams), you would consume 6.5 g of net carbs.
 This treat does not meet the net carb goal for most keto lifestyles.
 After a look at the nutrition facts label and a quick calculation of net carbs, you will know to put this bar back on the shelf.

-For more information about the nutrition facts label, and how to use it in advanced ways, please check out our guide on how to use the nutrition facts label.
+For more information about the nutrition facts label, please check out our guide on how to use the nutrition facts label.

-Almost all packaged food include an ingredient list.
+Almost all packaged foods include an ingredient list.
 Always check it before buying something new.

 When making keto selections, it is key to avoid sugar in all its forms.
 Manufacturers sometimes come up with odd names to disguise sugar on their labels.
 In general, avoid: